camunda/camunda-docs-static/enterprise/content/announcement.md

 * End of Support for JBoss EAP 7.2 / 7.3
 * End of Support for PostgreSQL 12 / 13
 * End of Support for Amazon Aurora PostgreSQL 12
-* End of Support for Oracke 12c
+* End of Support for Oracle 12c

 __Removed support for Modules:__